Brian-Masse/UIUniversals/README.md

 This README will act as the documentation for the package.
 You can search for specific views or functions for an overview of their purpose, their call + parameters, and sample use cases.
 In addition to this document, descriptions of each component can be found in inline comments in the package itself.
 Additionally, I created a demonstration project [here](https://github.com/Brian-Masse/UIUniversalsExample) that demonstrates how to contextually use this package.

+# **Navigating the Documentation**

+- ### ViewModifiers

+  - **styled viewModifiers** These are a collection of viewModifiers designed to enhance the look and esthetic of your app.
+They primarily work off the UniversalStyle system for easily invoking default and consistent colors and styles.
+  - **utility viewModifiers** These are a collection of viewModifiers designed to extend the functionality of basic swiftUI structs.
+They have no body

+- ### Fonts, ProvidedFonts, and FontProvider

+  - This section describes how the `UIUniversals` Font system works, including how to invoked default provided fonts as well as create an use custom local fonts.

+- ### UniversalStyle

+  - This section describes the UniversalStyle system used across `UIUniversals`

+- ### UIUniversals

+  - UIUniversals is a collection of standalone Views / structs that in some way enhance the default SwiftUI experience.
+These include custom containers, advanced text wrappers, and scroll effects.

+- ### UniversalButtons

+  - This section is a collection of customizable, highly stylized buttons

+- ### Constants

+  - **constants** This is a collection of constants that can and should be invoked throughout the app.
+Examples of these constants include default textSize values, time measurements, and default fontStyles.
+  - **colors** This is a collection of default and customizable colors.
+This class makes up the bulk of your app's color pallette and ensure consistent color usage across the app.
+UniversalStyle reads its values from this class

+- ### Extensions
+  - A collection of useful extensions on a variety of default Swift Types.

+---

 # **Documentation**

 ## **viewModifiers**